Basic Linux Commands

 - The execute permission.

-This concept allows you to specify which users are allowed to read the file, write to the file, or execute the file.
+This concept allows you to specify which users can read the file, write to the file, or execute the file.

 To view the file owner and permissions, use the